angular/angular/aio/content/guide/router.md

 That's _preloading_.

+{@a how-preloading}
-#### How it works
+#### How preloading works

 After each _successful_ navigation, the router looks in its configuration for an unloaded module that it can preload.
-Whether it preloads a module and which modules it preloads depends upon the *preload strategy*.
+Whether it preloads a module, and which modules it preloads, depends upon the *preload strategy*.

 The `Router` offers two preloading strategies out of the box:

 * No preloading at all which is the default.
 Lazy loaded feature areas are still loaded on demand.
 * Preloading of all lazy loaded feature areas.

-Out of the box, the router either never preloads, or preloads every lazy-load module.
+Out of the box, the router either never preloads, or preloads every lazy load module.
 The `Router` also supports [custom preloading strategies](#custom-preloading) for fine control over which modules to preload and when.

 In this next section, you'll update the `CrisisCenterModule` to load lazily by default and use the `PreloadAllModules` strategy to load it (and _all other_ lazy loaded modules) as soon as possible.

+{@a lazy-load-crisis-center}
 #### Lazy load the _crisis center_

 Update the route configuration to lazy load the `CrisisCenterModule`.